KeperTech/ripts/README.md

 I made this python script because I was tired of doing it manually to watch media offline on HLS stream format and the steps neccessary to manually download the material was annoying and I wanted an easier way to do it.

-There are 2 python scripts (Do not need any additional libraies then what is provided in a default python install other than Tkinter)
+There are 2 python scripts (Does NOT need any additional libraies then what is provided in a default python install)
 * ripTS with Tkinter
 * ripTS w/o Tkinter